 Online Electrical Certification Courses

-Some of the commonly offered online electrical certification courses are profiled in the descriptions below.
+Some of the commonly offered online electrical certification courses are profiled here.

-- Safety and Tools Course: Due to the dangers of working with electricity, students learn precautions, preventative techniques and safety regulations in order to avoid shock and fire.
+- Due to the dangers of working with electricity, students learn precautions, preventative techniques, and safety regulations in order to avoid shock and fire in a course on safety and tools.
 This course also familiarizes students with a wide variety of tools and equipment used by electricians.
 Actual tools may be included in this course.

-- Blueprint Reading Course: Electricians must know how to read blueprints in order to know where and how to properly install electrical systems.
-Students learn how to correctly interpret blueprint symbols and abbreviations.
+- Electricians must know how to read blueprints in order to know where and how to properly install electrical systems.
+In a course on blueprint reading, students learn how to interpret blueprint symbols and abbreviations.
 This course also explains how to read schematics and electrical drawings.

-- Residential Wiring Course: In this course, students learn how to install wires, lighting and circuits for all electrical systems within a residential home.
+- In a residential wiring course, students learn how to install wires, lighting, and circuits for all electrical systems within a home.
 Material also covers special circuiting needs for systems like heating and air conditioning.

-- National Electric Code Course: The National Electric Code (NEC) defines the U.S. standards for electrical installation and safety.
+- The National Electric Code (NEC) defines the U.S. standards for electrical installation and safety.
 State license boards require knowledge of the NEC for electricians.
-This course is designed as a comprehensive review of the NEC that teaches students the terminology, rules and uses of the Code.
+This course is designed as a comprehensive review of the NEC that teaches students the terminology, rules, and uses of the code.

-- Electrical Grounding & Bonding Course: Students study the important topic of proper grounding and bonding of electrical systems, especially adherence to the National Electrical Code.
+- During a course in electrical grounding and bonding, students study the important topic of proper grounding and bonding of electrical systems, especially adherence to the National Electrical Code.
 The equipment used for electrical system grounding is examined as well as the requirements for grounding and bonding conductors.